-The primary goal of the one-year UC Davis Clinical Child and Adolescent Psychology (CCAP) Doctoral Internship Training Program is to promote professional growth and development and prepare interns for independent practice as health service psychologists with specialized experience with diverse and/or underserved child and family populations.
-We firmly believe that it is our responsibility to train interns and fellows who will exercise strong clinical judgment and contribute both to the welfare of society and to the profession.
-Our clinical child training program is committed to the lifelong learning process and aims to create an environment that supports trainees to develop across different competency areas by recognizing their strengths, unique identities, and areas for growth.
+The primary goal of the one-year UC Davis Clinical Child Doctoral Internship Training Program is to promote professional growth and development and prepare interns for independent practice as health service psychologists with specialized experience with diverse and/or underserved child and family populations.
+We firmly believe that is our responsibility to train interns and fellows who will exercise strong clinical judgment and contribute both to the welfare of society and to the profession.
+Our clinical child training program is committed to the lifelong learning process and aims to create an environment that supports trainees to develop across different competency areas by recognizing their strengths and areas for growth.
+We also respect each trainee's unique cultural identity that the trainee brings to the team, clinic, and community.
 The program subscribes to a practitioner-scholar model, which emphasizes knowledge of current research to guide assessment and intervention with diverse, underserved, and oftentimes historically oppressed communities.
-The clinical psychology training program is a challenging and dynamic internship program that provides advanced training in the areas of direct evidence-based, developmentally appropriate, and culturally sensitive clinical service, professional development, ethical decision-making, and scholarly inquiry.
+The clinical psychology training program is a challenging and dynamic internship program that provides advanced training in the areas of direct evidencebased, developmentally appropriate, and culturally-sensitive clinical service, professional development, ethical decision-making, and scholarly inquiry.
 We support interns in reflecting on their self-care practices in order to increase their longevity and effective engagement in the field.
 Successful interns are actively open to the learning process, responsible, adaptable, flexible, culturally curious, and collaborative.